Nano-bubbles

 Pinning leads to Stable Surface nanobubbles

-With LDFT calculations, for the first time, we proved that the contact line pinning effect on heterogeous substrates can lead to thermodymaically stable surface nanobubbles.
+For the first time, we proposed and proved that the contact line pinning effect on heterogeous substrates can lead to thermodymaically stable surface nanobubbles.

 J. Chem.
 Phys.
 2013, 138 (1), 014706.